 Based on this prediction, the DL-centric application will generate more than 90% of the mobile traffic.

 As has been shown, the DL:UL asymmetry data measured in a number of cellular deployments back in 2010 as well as the downlink-centric existing and predicted mobile services indicate a significant traffic asymmetry factor of the mobile networks, which has an important influence on the spectrum usage by the transport networks.

+DL/UL measured asymmetry

+Qualcomm Report

+A number of available sources report the existing usage of different applications.
+Back in 2010, the measured median DL/UL traffic ratio per cell (no aggregation assumed) in four deployments was reported by Qualcomm [4] and used in a multitude of studies, including [5].